Liu Guoxuan: Surrender of Tungning

 Liu Guoxuan was about to commit suicide when he was stopped by Shi Lang.
 After a brief talk about the battle, Liu was freed.
 After the battle, the Tungning royal court split into two factions: the "war" faction and the "surrender" faction.
 Ruler Zheng Keshuang heeded Liu's advice to surrender.

 Later years and death

 After surrendering, Liu Guoxuan was summoned to Beijing by the Kangxi emperor.
 He was given a title of a count (伯) and worked as the commander of a city gate in Beijing.
 In 1693, he succumbed to his illness and died in Tianjin.
-He was posthomusly given the titles of "Guanglu Dafu" and "Taizi Shaobao"– literally the "Bright Prosperity Grand Master" and the "Assistant Protector of the Crown Prince."
+He was posthomusly given the titles of "Guanglu Dafu" (光禄大夫) and "Taizi Shaobao" (太子少保) – literally the "Bright Prosperity Grand Master" and the "Assistant Protector of the Crown Prince."